PabloZaiden/SemanticKernelTour/README.md

 Remove all plugins, now the LLM fails to answer:
 ```
-how many r are there in strawberry
+How many Rs are there in "Ricky’s record rack really rattles when red race cars roar rapidly."
 ```

 Show ChatGPT with o1 model.
 It should be able to answer the question, but it's much more expensive.